ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 🎨 Textures
 Textures are pretty simple.
 Put an image on an object.
 For objects like a plane or a single side of a cube, it becomes pretty easy to do.
-The challenge comes when you have to map the object onto a 3D surface.
+The challenge comes when you map the object onto a 3D surface.
 The example used in my screenshots is mapping an American flag onto a cylinder's side.
 This wraps the flag around the cylinder, similar to how you would do with a can of soup.
 Next, there had to be some computations involving mapping the size of the image in pixel to [0, 1].
 Once that mapping computation is complete, it’s pretty simple to find what color that pixel needs based on the image map, lighting, etc.

 <br><br>
 ### 🌫 Transparency
-Transparency is one of those features that take the program from good to great.
+Transparency is one feature that takes the program from good to great.
 In this program, we have a set of opaque objects and a set of transparent objects.
 When a viewing ray hits a transparent object, it will continue to shoot past, looking for more objects.
 There are different cases:
 - Hits another opaque object
 - Hits the "sky" or no object
 - Hits another transparent object